nagilum/float/README.md

 ﻿# A C# .NET Core Route Engine

-A simple route-to-function engine for use with .NET Core web application.
+A simple async route-to-function engine for use with .NET Core web application.

 Features: